-Students may fulfill part of the school reguirements with credit allowed at the time of admission for College Board Advanced Placement Tests with scores of 5, 4, or 3.
-Students with Advanced Placement Test credit may exceed the 213-unit maximum by the amount of this credit.
-Advanced Placement Test credit for freshmen entering Fall Quarter 2001 fulfills HSSEAS requirements as follows:
+Students may fulfill part of the school requirements with credit allowed at the time of admission for College Board Advanced Placement (AP) Tests with scores of 5, 4, or 3.
+Students with AP Test credit may exceed the 213-unit maximum by the amount of this credit.
+AP Test credit for freshmen entering Fall Quarter 2003 fulfills HSSEAS requirements as indicated on the AP chart.